-Are you thinking about a renovation?
-Learn more about the phases of the renovation process below!
+Are you thinking about a renovation, addition, or new build?
+Learn more about the pre-construction process below.

 PHASE ONE: ROUGH ESTIMATE